wdbo/webdocbook/docs/Installation/Setup-Virtual-Host.md

 For more infos about virtual hosts in Apache, how to define them and how to enable the related new domain see: <http://httpd.apache.org/docs/2.2/en/vhosts/>.

-To allow DocBook to work, you have to define a new virtual host defining a directory for web classic access to the `www/` directory.
+To allow *WebDocBook* to work, you have to define a new virtual host defining a directory for web classic access to the `www/` directory.

 Depending on your system and your version of Apache, the virtual host definition may be added